portege/hrng-tst/test-2/README.md

 ## Constraint & Limitation ##
 ### Main Process ###
 Data ingestion is a service that collects data from many sources and put it on any kind of data store, and it's basically there is two method of gathering the data:
 - Passive: where the data source *pushes* the data into one data collecting service.
 An example of this method is Tracking service using AWS Kinesis.
-The tracking only listens on its API and the schema is defined here as well.
+The tracking only listens on its API and waiting for the sources to push the data.
 - Active: the ingestion process will access from one or many sources and then *collect* the data from there.
 The application needs to understand about the source (Database engine, schema, authentication) and requires to direct connect to it.

 Both methods are using a different methodology and technology to ingest the data. either the data-ingestion service receives the data by actively pulling from the sources or passively gather the data from the sources.